UK High Court declares Vijay Mallya bankrupt for Indian banks to realise debt | Law-Order

 A British court on Monday granted a bankruptcy order against Vijay Mallya, paving the way for a consortium of Indian banks led by the State Bank of India (SBI) to pursue a worldwide freezing order to seek repayment of debt owed by the now-defunct Kingfisher Airlines.

-''As at 15.42 [UK time], I adjudicate Dr Mallya bankrupt,'' Chief Insolvencies and Companies Court (ICC) Judge Michael Briggs said in his ruling during a virtual hearing of the Chancery Division of the High Court here.
+''As at 15.42 [UK time], I shall adjudicate Dr Mallya bankrupt,'' Chief Insolvencies and Companies Court (ICC) Judge Michael Briggs said in his ruling during a virtual hearing of the Chancery Division of the High Court.

+''I have to decide if there is a real prospect of payment of petition debt in full within a reasonable period of time… there is insufficient evidence that [Mallya’s asset realisations in India] will pay the debt in full within a reasonable period of time,” Judge Briggs noted, in reference to defence arguments pointing to a restoration process in India following a Prevention of Money Laundering Act (PMLA) court order for the attachment of Mallya’s assets.

+''In my judgment, the sums provided to date are conditional… there is no evidence Dr Mallya will return to India to deal with the criminal trial and seek to unlock the allocation of realisations which have been made,'' the judge concluded.

+The 65-year-old businessman, wanted in India on fraud and money laundering charges, remains on bail in the UK while a ''confidential'' legal matter, believed to be related to an asylum application, is resolved in connection with the unrelated extradition proceedings.

+During the course of Monday’s hearing, Judge Briggs asked Mallya's barrister, Philip Marshall, if there was any ''indication'' if his client intended to return to India to deal with the criminal proceedings and was told that there was no such indication.

-The Indian banks, represented by the law firm TLT LLP and barrister Marcia Shekerdemian, had argued for the bankruptcy order to be granted in favour of the Indian banks.
+The Indian banks, represented by the law firm TLT LLP and barrister Marcia Shekerdemian, had argued for the bankruptcy order to be granted in favour of the Indian banks who are owed over GBP 1 billion and pointed out that the long-drawn legal battle would complete its “third birthday in September this year''.

+''The Petitioners [banks] say enough is enough.
+They have not been paid in full and no part of their debt is the subject of a serious dispute warranting the dismissal or further adjournment of the petition.
+A bankruptcy order should be made, with no further delay,” the banks’ legal team argued.

+''The sum of GBP 1.05 billion remains due.
+Even if one were to treat his interest challenge as having any relevance (which it does not, whether as a matter of discretion or otherwise) a sum of close to GBP 0.5 billion is due… Moreover, even if the assets received by the Petitioners provisionally were to be treated as payment towards the Debt (which they should not be), the sum of circa GBP 0.52 billion (INR 5,336.39 crores) would still remain due to the Petitioners.
+Even on that footing, therefore, the Petitioners are entitled to a bankruptcy order,” they argued.

+Mallya’s counsel, who has indicated plans to pursue an appeal against the bankruptcy order in the higher appellate court, had argued that the Indian banks were pursuing the same debt against him both in India and the UK.

+He said: ''It is the Petitioners who have chosen to seek to ride two horses, by pursuing enforcement measures for themselves in India even as they seek to invoke a class insolvency remedy here.

+''Any bankruptcy order, by contrast, would be self-evidently unjust and cause irreversible harm to Dr Mallya, notwithstanding the (at least) serious doubt which exists as to whether any further sum in fact remains unpaid or outside the Petitioner’s power to realise.''
 The petitioners were made up of SBI-led consortium of 13 Indian banks, including Bank of Baroda, Corporation bank, Federal Bank Ltd, IDBI Bank, Indian Overseas Bank, Jammu & Kashmir Bank, Punjab & Sind Bank, Punjab National Bank, State Bank of Mysore, UCO Bank, United Bank of India and JM Financial Asset Reconstruction Co.
-Pvt Ltd as well as an additional creditor, had been pursuing a bankruptcy order in the UK in relation to a judgment debt which stands at over GBP 1 billion.
-Mallya's legal team contended that the debt remains disputed and that the ongoing proceedings in India inhibited a bankruptcy order being made in the UK.
+Pvt Ltd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)